geocompx/geocompr/README.md

 ![](figures/zotero-settings.png)

+Zotero settings: these are useful if you want to add references.

 We use Zotero because it is a powerful open source reference manager that integrates well with the **citr** package.
 As described in the GitHub repo [Robinlovelace/rmarkdown-citr-demo](https://github.com/Robinlovelace/rmarkdown-citr-demo).

 References